gorkafraga/GRAPHOLEMO/README.md

 Scripts for Grapheme-Phoneme Learning Modelling  (postdoctoral project running from 2020-2022 at the University of Zurich).
 Functions for MRI analysis (Matlab), computational model of learning (R,Stan), stimuli presentation (NeurobsPresentation), statistics and visualizations (R)

 ## Publication scripts
-This section aims at helping finding the scripts involve in the BioRxiv publication and associated submission for peer-review (Fraga-González, G., Haller, P., Willinger, D., Gehrig, V., Frei, N., & Brem, S. (2023).
+This section aims at helping finding the scripts involved in the BioRxiv publication and associated submission for peer-review (Fraga-González, G., Haller, P., Willinger, D., Gehrig, V., Frei, N., & Brem, S. (2023).
 Neural representation of association strength and prediction error during novel symbol-speech sounds learning. bioRxiv, 2023-11. https://doi.org/10.1101/2023.11.06.564575).

 This README aims tries to facilitate navigating through the main scripts.
 Please see below and contact me for clarifications if needed (contact details in publication; [ORCID](http://orcid.org/0000-0002-1857-8607)).